drvinceknight/unpeudemath/_drafts/simulating_continuous_markov_chains.md

 rate at which a change happens to go to the second state is 2 and the rate at which a change happens that goes to the third state is 1.

+This is analagous to waiting at a bus stop at the first city.
+Buses to the second city arrive randomly 2 per hour, and buses to the third city arrive randomly 1 per hour.
+Everyone waiting for a bus catches the first one that arrives.
+So at steady state the population will be spread amongst the three cities according to \\(\pi\\).

+Consider yourself at at this bus stop.
+As all this is Markovian we do not care what time you arrived at the bus stop (memoryless property).
+You expect the bus to the second city to arrive 1/2 hours from now, with randomness, and the bus to the third city to arrive 1 hour from now, with randomness.

-Given that this is all Markovian we can sample two random numbers from the exponential distribution and find out which of those 'changes' would happen first so and move to that state:
+To simulate this we can sample two random numbers from the exponential distribution and find out which bus arrives first so catch that bus:

 {% highlight python %}
 import random